Jonetz/Jonetz.github.io/_posts/2025-12-12-Enterprise-Knowledge.md

 The article deliberately uses ‘handwaving’, i.e. without many technical details, in order to convey a basic understanding.
 The explanations are intended to make the ideas understandable without being completely mathematically correct.
 Please note that this article was written in November 2025 and many of the technologies described are evolving rapidly.

-# 2\.
-Writing Knowledge into the Model
+# 2. Writing Knowledge into the Model

 The most direct way to equip a language model with internal knowledge is to store this knowledge directly in the model itself.
 This is the most elegant option, but also the most demanding, as training neural networks is extremely computationally intensive and involves complex mathematical processes.

 In this chapter, we first explain what training involves for large models, then we look at how existing models can be improved and adapted to specific domains, and finally we present methods that make training more efficient without compromising accuracy too much.

-## 2.1.
-Pre-Training – Yhy only the big Players can do it
+## Pre-Training – Why only the big Players can do it

 Large language models consist of neural networks with billions to trillions of parameters.
 Pretraining requires enormous computing power: often hundreds of GPUs or TPUs over many weeks.
 Only a few institutions in Germany have the necessary infrastructure, such as AI-Fabrics in Stuttgart and Jülich.
 In addition to computing power, the database is also an obstacle.
 Large models are trained with gigantic datasets such as Common Crawl or Books1/Books2, whose legal status in Europe is still under discussion.
 Just recently, the first landmark ruling on the use of song lyrics in language models (GEMA vs. OpenAI) was handed down, but it is not yet legally binding.